s-kust/python-backtesting-template/README.md

 3. If no special situations are found, calculate the desired position size.
 If it differs significantly from the current size, buy or sell shares.
 4. If today is the last day in the data, the system calls the `create_last_day_results` function, which populates and returns the `last_day_result` dictionary.

+## Calculating Desired Position Size and Processing Results

 The system calls the `get_desired_current_position_size` function to determine the current and desired position sizes.

+If the resulting desired position size is 0, the system closes all open trades.

+If it is `None`, no buy or sell orders are placed with the broker.

-If the desired position size is 0, the system closes all open trades.
-If it's `None`, no calculation of the difference between the current and desired position sizes is needed, and no buy or sell orders are placed with the broker.
+Otherwise, the system calculates the difference between the current and desired position size.
+If this difference is too large, an order is created to buy or sell the corresponding number of shares.

+## Tracking Real-Time Trading Signals in Data

 After the finish of the backtest, the `get_stat_and_trades_for_ticker` function returns the `last_day_result` dictionary together with other results.
 This dictionary is then passed to the `process_last_day_res` function.
 This function is intended to send you notifications when specific conditions are met.
 However, it has not been implemented yet.